 Work at heights, necessitating the use of ladders or step ladders in areas where there is a risk from falling, will only be undertaken using approved equipment.
-Ladder Safety checks will be undertaken every 6 months by the administrator (Amanda Zanre).
+Ladder Safety checks will be undertaken every 6 months by Amanda Zanre.
 Students must not be permitted to undertake work at heights.
-A tall step ladder is housed in the boiler house.
+A tall step ladder is housed in the boiler house and a tall ladder in the boiler house.